According to Spine Health, up to 40% of the population has sciatica, with middle-aged men being the most susceptible to the condition.

 What are stretches for sciatica?

-While proper nutrition and a healthy lifestyle can help relieve sciatica pain, your doctor may also recommend a stretching regiment.
+While proper nutrition and a healthy lifestyle can help relieve sciatica pain, your doctor may also recommend a stretching regimen.

 - Simple seated stretch